mit-ll/tornet/README.md

 `pip install .`

 In this repo.
 To do ML with TorNet, additional installs may be necessary depending on library of choice.
 See e.g., `requirements/tensorflow.txt`, `requirements/torch.txt`.

+Please note that we did not exhaustively test all combinations of operating systems and deep learning frameworks.
+If you are using the latest version of `keras`, then I recommend you follow setup instructions on the keras webpage [https://keras.io/getting_started/](https://keras.io/getting_started/).
+Feel free to describe any issues you are having under the issues tab.

 ### Conda